trawick/edurepo/README.md

 The prototype should contain models for a course description as well as models for several types of educational materials.

-*It isn't important that the models be editable at this time, though they should be considered part of what the repository stores rather than something static.*
+*It isn't important that the models be editable at this time, though the models should be considered part of what the repository stores rather than something static.*

-"generator" models should be supported.
+"Generator" models should be supported.
 For example, a model for single digit multiplication problems doesn't require actual data to be stored, because the repository (or even client software) can generate the appropriate multiplication problems dynamically.
 Contrast that with a word problem, which requires a human to generate the problems.

 Note that generators may have very detailed constraints, such as would be required for students learning multiplication facts up through 5, or subtraction of single-digit numbers that __does__ allow negative numbers.
 It is very valuable to have the constraints on generated problems stored in the repository.
 (Why?
 Look at all the math problem generators on the web that require you to respecify those constraints before creating the quiz/worksheet/test/whatever.)